 If God’s peace is like a river, I want that river to take me wherever it leads, and in peace go wherever the Lord sends me.

-Here is an aspect of God’s peace: We are called to live in peace with one another as opposed to being divided in hatred and strife; we are called to respect and appreciate our differences as opposed to being hostile and resistant to anybody who’s different from us.
+Here is an aspect of God’s peace: We are called to live in peace with one another as opposed to being divided in hatred and strife; we are called to respect and appreciate our differences as opposed to being hostile and resistant to anybody’s viewpoint that differs from ours.

-How boring would the world be if we agreed on everything?
+On a more personal level, how boring would it be if we agreed on everything?
 Praise the Lord for open-mindedness!
 Could you imagine where we would be without curious and exploring people questioning the status quo?
-Let’s be thankful for those questions, thankful for conflict arising out of these questions and thankful to God who guides us through the mystery and gives us peace in the midst of the unknown.
+Let’s be thankful for all probing questions, thankful for conflict arising out of these questions and thankful to God who guides us through the mystery and gives us peace in the midst of the unknown.